 Only 11 % (15 of the 164 participants) were fully aware of the frequency and proper scheduling of the EID services.
 They all received information from the hospital with 4 having received information from both hospital and radio talk shows by health workers.

-Eighty one percent (133/164) of the caretakers reported having utilized EID services at Rushere Hospital.
-83.5 % (111/133) wanted to know the status of the baby, 6.8 %( 9/133) were following Doctors orders, 5.2 %( 7/133) knew their HIV/AIDS positive status and thus decided to also take their babies for testing and 4.5 %( 6/133) took their babies for testing to prevent them from contracting the virus .
+Eighty-one per cent (133/164) of the caretakers reported having utilized EID services at Rushere Hospital.
+83.5 % (111/133) wanted to know the status of the baby, 6.8 %( 9/133) were following Doctors’ orders, 5.2 %( 7/133) knew their HIV/AIDS positive status and thus decided to also take their babies for testing and 4.5 %( 6/133) took their babies for testing to prevent them from contracting the virus .

-31 out of 164 did not take their babies for EID service and the reasons are mentioned below in table with their frequency.
+31 out of 164 did not take their babies for EID service and the reasons are mentioned below in the table with their frequency.
 (Table 2)

 Table 2: Shows reasons why babies did not receive EID with their frequencies and percentages